kennolot/CTF-pi/5. networking_problems/ctfpi5_0/manual5_0.md

 While doing your audits you found an open port `1337` broadcasting on a Raspberry pi.
 You know it's broadcasting because every device inside the network saw data coming to `1337`.
 Can you figure out what data is being transmitted to all devices within the network?

-### Requirements
+### Prerequisites

-1x Raspberry Pi powered on.
+Raspberry Pi powered on.
 Preferably running Raspberry Pi OS.

-* Raspi connected to your router via wireless or cable
+Raspi connected to your router via wireless or cable
-* Remote access to Raspi using Raspberry Pi connect, VNC etc.. (to run the docker)

-* Laptop or Desktop PC to be used for scanning the network.
-With WiFi.
+Laptop or Desktop PC to be used for scanning the network.

-### Prerequisites

-* Docker and docker-compose.

-While inside the current directory and on Pi run from the console:

-`docker-compose up --build -d`

-* Install wireshark onto your laptop/PC
+Install wireshark onto your laptop/PC

 !!
 Make sure you are on the same interface as the Raspberry.
 If Raspberry is connected to WiFi, then should your host machine too !!

+### Requirements

+While inside the current directory and on Pi run from the console:

+`docker-compose up --build -d`

 ### Cleaning up